chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 # Step 3 — Verify Port Availability

-After disabling the firewall, the port scan was performed again to verify whether the services were accessible.
+The port scan was performed again after disabling the firewall.

 Command used: